linktohack/helm-stack/README.md

 # What
 Deploy your `docker-compose` `stack` with Helm.

-A lot of assumption has been made of how you structure your stack file, I guess we need to find a way to normalize it (maybe can be found in the source of `docker`)

-See `./values.yaml` for an (opinionated) completed stack and `./stack1.yaml` for the geerated stack.
+See `./docker-compose-redmine.yaml` for an (opinionated) completed stack and `./stack1.yaml` for the generated stack.

 ## TL;DR
 ```sh